lipemat/css-mqpacker/README.md

 ### sort

 By default, CSS MQPacker pack and order media queries as they are defined ([the “first win” algorithm][1]).
-If you want to sort media queries automatically, pass `sort: true` to this module.
+If you want to turn off the sort of media queries automatically, pass `sort: false` to this module.

 ```javascript
 postcss([